 If a claim is made during the policy term, the policy will cease once the lump sum payment has been made to your loved ones.
 If you live to the end of the term, the policy will terminate and nothing will be paid out.

-For homeowners looking to sell their property and purchase a new property, if you already have mortgage protection life insurance in place, the policy you have is unlikely to cover the debt of your new mortgage - unless the new mortgage is for the exact same amount and term in years as the existing one.
-In cases such as these it could be beneficial to assess what cover you have for the remainder of the policy you have, see how it marries up with your new mortgage repayment amounts and term, and take out a new policy to provide any additional cover you require.
+For homeowners looking to sell their property and purchase a new one, if you already have mortgage protection life insurance in place, the policy you have is unlikely to cover the debt of your new mortgage - unless the new mortgage is for the exact same amount and term of years as the existing one.
+In cases such as these it could be beneficial to assess what cover you have for the remainder of the existing policy, see how it marries up with your new mortgage repayment amounts and term, and take out a new policy to provide any additional cover you require.

 It is possible to have more than one life insurance policy at a time.
-Unlike motor insurance or home insurance which could provide you with a saving by switching, life insurance doesn't always reward regular review as the policyholder's age and health are key factors in determining a monthly premium.
-Taking out some additional cover via a new, separate policy may therefore be worth thinking about.
+Unlike car insurance or home insurance which could provide you with a saving by switching, life insurance doesn't always reward regular review as the policyholder's age and health are key factors in determining the monthly premium.
+Therefore, it may be worth considering taking out some additional cover via a new, separate policy.

 The most important thing about this type of life insurance is that it can help your family to pay off the remainder of your mortgage should the unthinkable happen.
 You will find that mortgage protection life insurance does not provide your loved ones with any extra money for other expenses, such as education, loss of income, credit card debts and regular bills.

 If you would like your family to be more comfortable financially in the event of your passing, you might want to consider Level Term Life Insurance instead or as well.

 Because this type of life insurance is designed to ensure that your mortgage will be paid off should anything happen to you, it may be suitable for you if you are a homeowner with a mortgage.
 However, this will depend on your overall financial situation and whether your dependants would be able to cope without your income after the mortgage is paid off in full.